adithinrajesh/Fundamentals-of-AI-and-Data-science-basic-python-codes/README.md

 12. House allocation problem in applications of constraint satisfaction problem in artificial intelligence
 13. Z test in data science
 14. T test in data science
+15. 1 way ANOVA in data science
+16. 2 way ANOVA in data science